Chris-Vander-Linden/browser-router-practice-backend/README.md

 ## Overview

 This is the backend for the can of books project.
-It will connect to our frontend, which can be found here: [https://github.com/EvaGraceSmith/can-of-books-frontend](https://github.com/EvaGraceSmith/can-of-books-frontend)
+It will connect to the frontend, which can be found here: [https://github.com/Chris-Vander-Linden/browser-router-practice](https://github.com/Chris-Vander-Linden/browser-router-practice).

+The live site can be viewed here: [https://friendly-pixie-fadf61.netlify.app/](https://friendly-pixie-fadf61.netlify.app/).

 ## Getting Started